Community Calendar

 The St. Paul United Methodist Church will now be having a service every Sunday at 1 pm.
 Pastor Boyd Sawyer and the congregation welcome everyone.

-4TH THURSDAY MONTHLY – THAYER:
+MONTHLY – THAYER:

 4TH MONDAY MONTHLY – THAYER: